Parallelizing Tool Execution and LLM Generation for Low-Latency Agent Serving: Evaluation

 \subsection{System Scalability}

 We next evaluate scalability to determine whether \sys maintains low latency under many concurrent agent sessions, and to verify that speculation does not harm isolation by increasing queueing for authoritative tool calls.
 We stress the system by sweeping arrival rate and concurrent sessions while holding resource budgets fixed.
+We compare scalability against vLLM and Agentix because the multi-session bottleneck is the LLM serving engine: tool-side acceleration has limited impact as concurrency increases, while LLM queueing dominates task-level latency.

 Figure~\ref{fig:eval:scalability} summarizes \sys's E2E speedup performance as workload increases.
-At each concurrency, \sys sustains at least 1.76$\times$/2.05$\times$ higher speedup compared with ORION/SpecFaaS.
+At each concurrency, \sys sustains at least 1.27$\times$ speedup over vLLM and 1.24$\times$ over Agentix.
+Pooled across the sweep, the corresponding speedups are 1.50$\times$ and 1.30$\times$.
 These results demonstrate that \sys scales without violating isolation: speculative work is throttled by explicit budgets and remains preemptible, so it does not crowd out authoritative tool execution.